zfsang-zz/CarND-Advanced-Lane-Lines/README.md

 ### 3. Apply Sobel filters to get image with potential line/edges

 The Sobel operator is at the heart of the Canny edge detection algorithm.
 Here we use the Sobel operator to an image is a way of taking the derivative of the image in the x or y direction.

 ### 4. Combine binary masks from Sobel filters and HSV color masks

-Combining serveal masks from different sources (color, Sobel, thresholding) with different weight togather allow us to extract more useful lane image information while filtering out unrelavent parts.
+Combining several masks from different sources (color, Sobel, thresholding) with different weight together allow us to extract more useful lane image information while filtering out irrelevant parts.

-### 5. Apply polynomial regression to compute the left and right lanes (identify the peak of historgram horizontally from button up)
+### 5. Apply polynomial regression to compute the left and right lanes (identify the peak of histogram horizontally from button up)
 Fit a second order polynomial to get the curving lane approximation.
 $$f(y) = Ay^2 +By +C$$